jkrumow/TBStateMachine/README.md

 [stateMachine scheduleEvent:event];
 ```

-Event processing follows the Run-to-Completion model.
-All events will be queued until processing of the current event has finished.

 The payload will be available in all action, guard, enter and exit blocks which are executed until the event is successfully handled.

+#### Run-to-Completion

+Event processing follows the Run-to-Completion model to ensure that only one event will be handled at a time.
+A single RTC-step encapsulates the whole logic from evaluating the event to performing the transition to executing guards, actions, exit and enter blocks.

+Events will be queued and processed one after the other.

 ### Nested States